l-khali/l-khali/README.md

 # Hello 👋
-## My name is Lucinda, I;m a mathematics undergraduate at Imperial College London, and here are some of the projects I have worked on:
+## My name is Lucinda, I'm a mathematics undergraduate at Imperial College London, and here are some of the projects I have worked on:

 - [Transitions in intensive care: Investigating critical slowing down post extubation (UROP)](https://github.com/l-khali/In2Research)
 - [Citadel's European Regional Datathon](https://github.com/l-khali/europe_regional_datathon_fall_2021)